MoovyChat/Moovy/server/README.md

 ```

-- List all tables `SELECT tablename FROM pg_tables WHERE schemaname = 'public';`
+- List all tables: `SELECT tablename FROM pg_tables WHERE schemaname = 'public';`

-- Make sure to insert initial platform and admin values.
-Refer help.md.
+- Ensure initial platform and admin values are inserted as required.

 ## Table of contents